-Recipe for light and airy Prosecco waffles topped with Prosecco-infused strawberries, shaved white chocolate, and a drizzle of honey.
+A recipe for Prosecco Waffles!
+These light and airy waffles are topped with Prosecco-infused strawberries and shaved white chocolate.

-Disclaimer and Disclosure: This is a sponsored post written by me on behalf of Riondo Prosecco for IZEA.
+Disclaimer and Disclosure: This is a sponsored post written by me on behalf of Riondo Prosecco.
 All opinions are 100% mine.
 This recipe contains alcohol.
 It is intended only for those over the age of 21 (in the United States).
 Please drink responsibly.

 There isn’t a lot of sweetness in the waffles or strawberries, so serve them with a drizzle of honey or other syrup as desired.

 I added a little vanilla sugar to the batter.
 This is optional, but really adds a wonderful light vanilla flavor.
 You can buy small packets of vanilla sugar in the European section of many larger supermarkets, but it is easy to make at home.
 Scrape out the seeds of one vanilla bean and mix well with 2 cups granulated sugar.
 Store in an airtight container with the scraped out vanilla beans.
 If not available, substitute with 1 teaspoon vanilla extract.

 Want to serve the waffles warm all at once?
 Preheat an oven to 250˚F (120˚C) and arrange the cooked waffles in a single layer on a baking sheet.
 Keep in the warm oven until all the batter is prepared.